Cardinals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 11 doubles, four triples, six home runs, 33 walks and 29 RBI (74 total hits).
-He has stolen three bases.
+- Brandon Nimmo has collected 74 hits with 11 doubles, four triples, six home runs and 34 walks.
+He has driven in 29 runs with three stolen bases.

 Nimmo Recent Games